BattMoTeam/BattMo.jl/joss/paper.md

 ![Voltage calibration results. \label{fig:calibration}](./assets/calibration.png "Calibration results")

-From the results in figure \ref{fig:calibration} we can see that the calibrated results are closer to the experimental data compared to the initial simulation results.
-In this case we only did a low rate calibration including parameters like the stoichiometric coefficients and maximum concentrations which have the biggest influence on low rate simulations.
-In order to retrieve a better fit we need to calibrate additional parameters.
-Visit our [documentation](https://battmoteam.github.io/BattMo.jl/dev/examples/example_calibration) for a more complete calibration example.
+From the results in Figure \ref{fig:calibration}, it is evident that the calibrated simulations align more closely with the experimental data than the initial, uncalibrated results.
+In this case, we performed only a low-rate calibration, adjusting parameters such as the stoichiometric coefficients and maximum concentrations, which have the strongest influence on low-rate behavior.
+To achieve an even better fit, additional parameters must be calibrated.
+Visit our [documentation](https://battmoteam.github.io/BattMo.jl/dev/) for a more complete calibration example.

 # Future development
 Soon to be expected functionalities are:
-- Fully flexible cycling protocol creation (already available in MATLAB version, see BattMo Family).
+- Fully flexible cycling protocol API (already available in MATLAB version, see BattMo Family).
-- Fully thermal coupling (already available in MATLAB version, see BattMo Family).
+- Thermal coupling (already available in MATLAB version, see BattMo Family).
 - Composite active materials (already available in MATLAB version, see BattMo Family).
 - A user-friendly API for model development and model adaptation.
-- Additional tools for parameterization of open circuit potentials, diffusion coefficients, etc.

 # Software dependencies